 Anybody can become an editor and improve content.

 I discovered a surprising lack of articles about the arts in Aotearoa.
 I write on Wikipedia as a volunteer mostly content about women & performing arts in Aotearoa. ~ Lisa

 Wikipedia is the 5th-most-visited website in the world, and comes near the top in search results.
 Editing is by volunteers, it is open source and not for any commercial gain; currently, there are about 250,000 editors (Wikipedians) around the world.
-Lisa has targets for increasing infromation about women, Indigenous people and people of colour that are currently under-represented in Wikipedia.
+Lisa has targets for increasing information about women, Indigenous peoples and people of colour that are currently under-represented in Wikipedia.
 She is also seeking out alternative and activist arts as this also tends to get overlooked in mainstream reporting.

 Get in touch with any questions: email@example.com

 The Performing Arts Aotearoa Wikiproject created 107 new articles greatly expanding content on Wikipedia.
 The project had a focus to address bias against women and people of colour within Wikipedia.
 Articles that were created included celebrating the legacy of Allen Hall, and doubling the number of New Zealand costumes designers in Wikipedia with an article about Elizabeth Whiting.
 (Yes there are now two articles about New Zealand costume designers).